 Later, I pulled off to the side of US-97 ALT.
 It was also just 1.25 miles south of the Entiat River junction.
 Then we started going up the trail on the steep slopes.
 It was windy down in the parking area.
 But the constant wind grew more intense the higher we went.

-Soon, we went up to the saddle between Point 1975 and Point 2502.
-Then the trail flattened a bit before the “Ut Sit Optimum” signpost.
-It looked like a marker for the viewpoint.
-From there, a less defined path then continued through to Point 2982 above Moody Canyon.
+Soon, we reached the saddle between Point 1975 and Point 2502.
+Then the trail flattened before the “Ut Sit Optimum” signpost, a marker on the viewpoint.
+A less defined path then continued through to Point 2982 above Moody Canyon.

 See more trip photos here.

-We followed the mild ridgeline past Point 2982.
-Then on the other side, we dropped slightly to the east saddle of Keystone Point.
-There was still snow on the northern slopes.
-But we avoided it by continuing on the rocky crest.
-Soon, we made the final push up to the top.
-A radio tower and some solar panels adorned this summit.
+We climbed the mild ridgeline past Point 2982 and dropped slightly to Keystone Point’s east saddle.
+There was still snow on the north, but we avoided it by staying on the rocky crest.
+Soon, we reached the top adorned with a radio tower and solar panels.

-Views into the Entiat River Valley were excellent.
-Then there was Spencer Peak just south of here.
-The City of Entiat and Orondo along Columbia River were right beneath our feet and paws.
-Flowers haven’t bloomed.
-But I imagine that balsamroots would be out in a week or two.
+Views into Entiat River Valley were excellent; then to the south was Spencer Peak.
+Entiat and Orondo along the Columbia River were right beneath our feet (and paws).
+The flowers haven’t bloomed, but I imagined balsamroots would soon strew the hills.

 See more trip photos here.